-These areas of the classroom space allow the children to access adult led learning and child initiated play.
+Play based activities are catered for through a variety of learning areas in both our indoor and outdoor classroom.
+These areas of the classroom develop throughout the year based on the children's interests and needs, as well as the class learning focus.
+The space allows the children to access adult led learning and child-initiated play.
 The areas of learning provide stimuli based on our topic themed approach.